aantonelli94/aantonelli94.github.io/_pages/research.md

 ------------------

 Unsurprisingly, the **theory of gravity** needs to be studied in excruciating detail.
 Within certain schemes, solutions to the general-relativistic equations of motions can be obtained.
 This is the bedrock to develop waveform predictions, themselves the pillars of GW *source modelling*.
-This theme also includes studying potential *modifications* to the underlying theories of gravity (because you never know!) and their effects on cosmology or the spacetime of compact objects.
+This theme also includes studying potential *modifications* to the underlying theories of gravity (because you never know!) and their effects on cosmology or the spacetime of compact objects.{: .notice}

 ------------------

 The **astrophysics** of black holes also needs to be studied, to understand what we may expect to find in detectors' data.
-This area may include understanding the formation scenarios of black holes and neutron stars,  the populations of galactic binaries in the Milky Way, the environments of the gargantuan supermassive black holes at the centre of most galaxies, and many more.
+This area may include understanding the formation scenarios of black holes and neutron stars,  the populations of galactic binaries in the Milky Way, the environments of the gargantuan supermassive black holes at the centre of most galaxies, and many more.{: .notice}

 ------------------

 Finally, **statistics** is the language used to interpret the data coming out of detectors and unlock the Science described above.
-Statistical analyses need to be absolutely on point to avoid misinterpreting data and inferring the wrong science.
+Statistical analyses need to be absolutely on point to avoid misinterpreting data and inferring the wrong science.{: .notice}

 ------------------